kabachook/k8s-security/README.md

 ServiceAccount <----RoleBinding----> Role
 ```

-ServiceAcoount gets its permissions via RoleBinding, which is just a connection between role and account
+ServiceAcoount gets its permissions via RoleBinding, which is just a connection between role and account.

 In many apps it is required to create ServiceAccount with `cluster-admin` role binding, to work properly.
-It leads to high risk of ServiceAccount token steal.
+Since `cluster-admin` role allows you to do anything in cluster, it leads to high risk of ServiceAccount token steal.

 For example, if you leak Helm or Dashboard account with `cluster-admin` role binding, attacker gets **full access to your cluster**

+Mitigation:

+Use namespaces.
+Never give an account a `cluster-admin` role.

+If you need admin privilleges for your app(e.g. Tiller).
+Create a new ServiceAccount which is namespaced.

 ---